 The interview is supposed to shed a little more light on a candidate, including their strengths and weaknesses, likes and dislikes, and experience.
 But if you’re like many hiring managers, your questions might only be scratching beneath the surface.

-Rather than asking candidates hypothetical questions that don’t necessarily reveal anything (any candidate can give the right answer for what they would do in a made-up situation), consider asking behavioral interview questions.
+Rather than asking candidates hypothetical questions that don’t necessarily reveal anything (any candidate can give the right answer for what they would do in a made-up situation), consider asking behavioural interview questions.

-Behavioral interview questions show you how candidates acted in past situations, giving you insight into a candidate’s behavior.
+Behavioural interview questions show you how candidates acted in past situations, giving you insight into a candidate’s behaviour.

 Instead of asking a candidate “What would you do if you had a conflict with someone at work?”, you could ask them to describe a time when they had a conflict with a co-worker.

-Here are just a few behavioral interview questions you could ask during the hiring process:
+Here are just a few behavioural interview questions you could ask during the hiring process:

 - Describe a time you made an error.
 How did you handle the situation?